An adaptive quantum approximate optimization algorithm for solving combinatorial problems on a quantum computer: ADAPT-QAOA

 We use the Max-Cut problem on regular graphs with $n{=}6$ vertices and degrees $D{=}3$ and $D{=}5$ to benchmark the performance of ADAPT-QAOA.
 For each type of graph, we analyze 20 instances of random edge weights, which are drawn from the uniform distribution $U(0,1)$~\cite{Li2020AAS}.
 We use Nelder-Mead for the optimization of the variational parameters $\vec{\beta}$ and $\vec{\gamma}$.
 The gradients used to select new operators are sensitive to the initial values for $\vec\gamma$.
 It is natural to initialize these parameters at $\gamma_0=0$ to avoid biasing the optimization.
-However, as we show in the Supplemental Material, $\gamma_0 = 0$ is a critical point of the cost function~\cite{shaydulin2019multistart}.
+However, as we show in Appendix~\ref{app:first_layer}, $\gamma_0 = 0$ is a critical point of the cost function~\cite{shaydulin2019multistart}.
 Moreover, the minimum of the energy in the first layer of ADAPT-QAOA never occurs at $\gamma_0 = 0$.
 Therefore, we shift the initial value $\gamma_0$ slightly away from zero ($\gamma_0=0.01$) to avoid these issues.

-In Fig.~\ref{fig:performance} we show the error for the solution determined by each algorithm as a function of the number of ansatz layers.
-We compare the original QAOA with ADAPT-QAOA using single-qubit and multi-qubit mixer pools, both of which also include the original QAOA mixer (simultaneous $X$ rotation of all the qubits by the same angle).
+In Fig.~\ref{fig:performance} we show the error as a function of the number of ansatz layers for the standard QAOA and for ADAPT-QAOA using single-qubit and multi-qubit mixer pools.
 For both 3- and 5-regular graphs, we find that using the single-qubit mixer pool provides a modest improvement over standard QAOA.
 On the other hand, the multi-qubit pool performs dramatically better, leading to a rapid convergence to the exact solution after only $\sim$3 layers.
-We also find that for the degree-5 graphs, ordinary QAOA and ADAPT-QAOA with single-qubit mixers converge slower than the degree-3 case, whereas the performance of ADAPT-QAOA with the multi-qubit operator pool remains approximately the same.
-This suggests that the response of the algorithm to increasing problem complexity changes when entangling operations are included in the mixer pool.
+We also find that for the degree-5 graphs, standard QAOA and ADAPT-QAOA with single-qubit mixers converge slower than the degree-3 case, whereas the performance of ADAPT-QAOA with the multi-qubit operator pool remains approximately the same.
 Note that the particular form of the two-qubit operators in the pool was chosen for its simplicity.
 In general, one can choose a hardware-tailored operator pool, in the spirit of Ref.~\cite{Google2020QAOA}.
+In Appendix~\ref{app:scalability}, we show similar results for $n=8$ and $n=10$ graphs of degree $D=2$, where ADAPT-QAOA with the multi-qubit pool substantially outperforms the standard QAOA again.
+Going to larger values of $D$ or $n$ is made challenging by a sharp increase in the number of layers needed to reach convergence, as reported for standard QAOA in Ref.~\cite{Akshay2020reachability}.